Inpyo-Hong/GranQ/README.md

 art ZSQ methods across CIFAR and ImageNet.
 In particular, our method achieves up to 5.45% higher accuracy in the 3-bit setting on CIFAR-100 and even surpasses the full-precision baseline on CIFAR-
-10. The official code is available at https://github.com/Inpyo-Hong/GranQ.
+10. Code is available at https://github.com/Inpyo-Hong/GranQ.

 <table>
   <tr>